Checklist: 10 to-dos for buyers closing on a house

 Load up the moving truck, because the house is officially yours.

-9. Celebrate: Whether this is your first home or last home, buying a house is a big achievement and major life milestone.
+9. Celebrate: Whether this is your first home or last home, buying a house is a big achievement and a major life milestone.
 Go ahead and celebrate and enjoy your next adventure!

 Learn more about how to navigate the home buying process.